physical-simulation-2023-spring/homework1/README.md

-To prepare necessary pip libraries, please run the following command:
+You should setup a Python 3.10 environment.
+Then, to prepare necessary pip libraries, please run the following command:
 ```
 pip install -r requirements.txt
 ```